• Overview

 Cataract surgery takes around 45 minutes.
 It’s usually done under local anaesthetic, so you should be able to go home on the same day.

 The idea of having an eye operation awake may be daunting, but it’s much safer than being put to sleep.
-There are different levels of local anaesthetic available, from strong eye drops to an injection around the side of the eye.
+There are different levels of local anaesthetic available, ranging from strong eye drops to injections administered around the side of the eye.
 You can also opt to have a sedative to help you relax during the procedure.
 General anaesthetic is another option, but it takes a bit longer to recover from.

-We’ll make sure you understand the experience you’re likely to have beforehand.
+We’ll make sure you understand the experience you can expect beforehand.
 If you’re under local anaesthetic, you won’t feel any pain, but you may feel a bit of pressure and the sensation of fluid running over the eye.
-Some patients who just take eye drops report seeing a dazzling multicolour light show during the procedure, and in others the eye will simply blank out until the anaesthetic wears off.
+Some patients who only take eye drops report seeing a dazzling multicoloured light show during the procedure, while in others, the eye will simply go blank until the anaesthesia wears off.

 During the procedure

 You’ll need to lie still, so let your surgeon know if this is a problem for you.
-Your face will be covered with a cloth and air will be blown gently towards your nose, so if you’re claustrophobic, let your surgeon know.
+Your face will be covered with a cloth, and air will be blown gently towards your nose.
+If you’re claustrophobic, please let your surgeon know.

 You may feel some pressure and see some movement or bright lights, but you won’t feel any pain or see anything in detail.